 Now everything was quiet.
 Although we passed several Syrian refugee tent camps that are a strong reminder of the political turmoil across the border.
-The fertile soil is apparently also good for growing hashish and opium poppies and the Bekaa valley has a long history of illicit drug trade as well.
+The fertile soil is apparently also good for growing hashish and opium poppies and the Bekaa valley has a long history of illicit drug trade.

-As much as I loved to explore more of the Bekaa valley the main purpose of my day was to visit Baalbek.
+As much as I loved to explore more of the Bekaa valley the main purpose of my day was to visit the Roman ruins in Baalbek.
 From Beirut to Baalbek it took about three hours to arrive in Baalbek town.

-Because it was friday most shops in Baalbek town were closed and it was eerily quiet.
-I quickly made my way to the Baalbek ruins.
+Because it was friday most shops in town were closed and it was eerily quiet.
+I quickly made my way to the Roman ruins in Baalbek.
 A single man trying to sell his Hezbollah souvenirs approached me immediately.
 He had not seen any other tourists for the whole week and was hoping this was his lucky day.

-The Baalbek temple was well worth the visit and much better than any of the ruins left in Rome itself.
+The Roman ruins in Baalbek were well worth the visit and much better than any of the ruins left in Rome itself.
 Where else can you wander around alone through a Roman temple complex so well-preserved that it is like travelling back in time.

 The Greek and Romans called it the city of the sun (Heliopolis).
 The acropolis has several temples of which the iconic temple of Bacchus is one of the best preserved.
 However, the other temples such as the temple of Jupiter and the temple of Venus are also quite impressive.

 Without hordes of tourists it was also a peaceful spot.
 After wandering around the Roman ruins in Baalbek for several hours through temples and old stones it was time to head back.

 I quickly found a bus back to Beirut.
 This time the van filled up pretty quickly and it seemed our driver was in a hurry.
 He was driving on full speed on a back road through the mountains.
 He made it to Beirut in almost two hours, but this was probably the most dangerous experience of the day.